RafaelaChaffilla/ugv_packages/README.md

 ### Description:

 UGV ROS packages for UAV-UGV collaboration for warehouse inventory missions found in https://github.com/RafaelaChaffilla/aerial_ground_robotic_system_for_warehouse_inventory.
+These packages were designed for ROS Melodic.
 A description of each package is given in [Documentation](#documentation).

 ### Installation: